Big Star Copywriting

 Image size – make sure your images aren’t too big – this could slow down your site speed which can have a dramatic effect on your SEO.
 Either adjust the file size before you upload, or you can use a plugin on your site to compress images like Smush.

-File name – use a keyword rich file name for the image file – if necessary, change the image file name before you upload it.
-This can make file management easier too.
+File name – use a keyword-rich file name for the image file – if necessary, change the image file name before you upload it.
+This can make file management easier, too.

-Alt tags – write a keyword rich alt tag – search engines can’t interpret images, so they need some mark-up to tell them what the image is.
+Alt tags – write a keyword-rich alt tag – search engines can’t interpret images, so they need some markup to tell them what the image is.
 This contributes to how a page is indexed and where it ranks.
 You can see the alt tag of an image by going to “view page source” in your browser.

 • Keep your alt tags short and direct